DSE VA Workbook Design Guide

 Questions to ask yourself

-Reference — artwork 1 — What pictures, textures, or samples am I collecting?
+Information collection — artwork 1 — What pictures, textures, or samples am I collecting?

 Example: reference pictures and notes for artwork 1, part 1 Example: reference board for artwork 1, part 2 Example: reference pictures for artwork 1, part 3